samunot/ServerMonitoringAlerts/README.md

 ### Configuration consideration

 As I mentioned earlier, I chose this way to define my configuration because it makes the server dynamic and more responsive to change.
 Server doesn't have to be stopped plus you get the new changes.
+For now I have given my passwords and tokens in config file which is highly not accepted, I would rather save those values in the environment variables and access it from there.

 ### Performance/Scalability bottlenecks